-Military sectional cleaning rods if used improperly can be damaged and cause damage to the barrel of the SIG716G2 Rifle.
+Military sectional cleaning rods if used improperly can be damaged and cause damage to the barrel of the SIG M400.
 The following steps should be adhered to which will ensure extended use of the cleaning rod assembly.
 Attempting to push the cleaning rod assembly through the bore from the chamber end could result in the cleaning rod being bent and the metal jag end damaging the chamber and bore.
-Do not run patches through the bore with a sound suppressor attached.